Certificate in Computational Social Science

 - Perspectives on Computational Analysis

-- Perspectives on Computational Modeling
+- Perspectives on Computational Modeling (or Introduction to Machine Learning - MACS 33002)

 - Computing for the Social Sciences (or another programming course based in Python or R)